Robinkhilery960/Interview-Questions/Javascript/readme.md

     ### Cross Questions:

-        1. What is difference of creating an object from class and creating an object front the function constructer
+        1. What is difference of creating an object from class and creating an object front the function Constructor
-        2. Is all the function in JavaScript can be called as constructer function ?
+        2. Is all the function in JavaScript can be called as Constructor function ?
-        3. what is difference between creating an Object from  object literals and creating an object from  function  constructer
+        3. what is difference between creating an Object from  object literals and creating an object from  function  Constructor
         4. what is this new keyword and what does it do ?

 5.  **Function constructor with prototype:**